-- To make the cake batter: In a bowl stir together flour, baking powder and salt, set aside.
+- In a bowl stir together flour, baking powder and salt, set aside.

 - With an electric mixer cream the butter for a minute, then add sugars and mix until light and fluffy.
 Add egg and egg yolk and vanilla, mix to combine.
 Slowly mix in the flour mixture alternating with the sour cream.